alphagov/paas-developer-docs/docs/deploying_apps/deploying_django.md

 application = get_wsgi_application()
 ```

-You'll need to add a few lines to import the `whitenoise` package and wrap the middleware around the wsgi application.
-This file will be used to start the wsgi server in your app.
-Instead of the above example, your wsgi.py should look like this:
+You'll need to add a few lines to import the `whitenoise` package and wrap the middleware around the WSGI application.
+This file will be used to start the WSGI server in your app.
+Instead of the above example, your `wsgi.py` should look like this:

 ```python
 """